-No. Aspect Action Deliverable Delivery date 4.2 Security personnel For each Subproject, developed and adopt a safety program to protect it from external agents (such as terrorist threats or attacks) or robberies.
-Safety program to protect each Subproject from external agents.
-Before start of onsite works for each Subproject.
-For each Subproject, define protocols for safety companies to be hired.
-Protocols for safety companies to be hired for each Subproject.
-Before start of onsite works for each Subproject For each Subproject, prepare and adopt adopted a Code of Conduct for the security personnel.
-Code of Conduct for the security personnel to be hired for each Subproject.
-Before start of onsite works for each Subproject.
-4. For each Subproject, prepare and a training program for the guards. training program for the guards of the security companies that will be hired for each Subproject.
-Before start of onsite works for each Subproject inable Management of Living Natural Resources 6.1 Protection and Conservation of Biodiversity Perform bird and bat monitoring to register any collisions with the wind turbines (Llanos del Viento, Ckani, and Puelche Sur) and the TL's.
+No. Aspect Action Deliverable Delivery date 4.2 Security personnel.
+For each Subproject, developed and adopt a safety program to protect it from external agents (such as terrorist threats or attacks) or robberies.
+1. Safety program to protect each Subproject from external agents.
+1. Before start of onsite works for each Subproject.
+2. For each Subproject, define protocols for safety companies to be hired.
+2. Protocols for safety companies to be hired for each Subproject.
+2. Before start of onsite works for each Subproject.
+For each Subproject, prepare and adopt adopted a Code of Conduct for the security personnel. a Code of Conduct for the security personnel to be hired for each Subproject. b Before start of onsite works for each Subproject.
+4. For each Subproject, prepare and a training program for the guards.
+4. training program for the guards of the security companies that will be hired for each Subproject.
+4. Before start of onsite works for each Subproject PS 6: Bio diversity Conservation and Sus ainable Management of Living Natural Resources 6.1 Protection and Conservation of Biodiversity Perform bird and bat monitoring to register any collisions with the wind turbines (Llanos del Viento, Ckani, and Puelche Sur) and the TL's.
 Bird and bat monitoring reports for each wind Project.
 Twice a year after the wind farms have reached their operation phase.
 Present a farm operation management plan should the number of bird and bat collisions begin to affect the corresponding bird and bat populations.
-Farm operation management plan 30 days after it has been determined that number of collisions could jeopardize bird or bat populations.
-3. Monitoring of the guanaco (Lama guanicoe) in Valle Escondido Guanaco monitoring reports.
+Farm operation management plan.
+30 days after it has been determined that number of collisions could jeopardize bird or bat populations.
+Perform the monitoring of the guanaco (Lama guanicoe) in Valle Escondido.
+Guanaco monitoring reports.
 Twice a year for five consecutive years, starting from the date of Project financial closure.
-PS 7 Indigenous Peoples 7.1 Indigenous Communities.
-Develop specific provisions to include the Weichan Mapu community in the Indigenous Communities Action Plan.
+PS 7 Indig enous Peoples 7.1 Indigenous Communities.
+1. Develop specific provisions to include the Weichan Mapu community in the Indigenous Communities Action Plan. e 1.
 Updated Indigenous Communities Action Plan.
-Before start of onsite works for each Subproject.
+1. Before start of onsite works for each Subproject.